By SAMANTHA SMITH, Staff Writer | Published July 20, 2021

-Bentz and former classmate Daniel Haugh are competing in this year’s Olympic Games in Tokyo, Japan, July 23-Aug.
+Bentz and former classmate Daniel Haugh competed in this year’s Olympic Games in Tokyo, Japan, July 23-Aug.
 8. They graduated from St. Pius X High School in 2014.

 Ryan McClay, science teacher at St. Pius X, coached Haugh in track.
 He remembers seeing Haugh practicing his hammer throwing form while standing in line for lunch.

 “He was always practicing,” said McClay.
 “He was just that dedicated to his craft.
 He obviously had talent based on how quickly he picked it up, but I suspect it’s his dedication that made him an Olympian.”

 In the hammer throw Olympics qualifying event Aug.
 1, Haugh secured a spot to compete in the mens’ finals set for Wed., Aug.
 4 in which he placed 11th overall.

 While at St. Pius X, Haugh won the individual state championship in the hammer throw, weight throw and discus and helped the Golden Lions head to the overall AAA state championship in 2013.

 After graduating from the Atlanta high school, Haugh attended the University of Alabama.
 There, he became a two-time All American and holds the university’s record in the weight and hammer throw.